Reliable Generation of Privacy-preserving Synthetic Electronic Health Record Time Series via Diffusion Models: Introduction

-Some representative work utilizing generative models for EHR data synthesis includes medGAN \citep{Choi2017GeneratingMD}, medBGAN \citep{Baowaly2018SynthesizingEH}, and EHR-Safe \citep{Yoon2023EHRSafeGH}.
-However, most approaches to EHR data synthesis are GAN-based, and GANs are known for their difficulties in model training and deployments due to training instability and mode collapse \citep{Saxena21GAN}.
-Recently, diffusion probabilistic models have shown superb ability over GANs in generating high-fidelity image data \citep{ho2020denoising, Nichol2021ImprovedDD, rombach2022high}.
-A few studies thus propose to generate synthetic EHR data via diffusion models given their remarkable data generation performance \citep{he2023meddiff, yuan2023ehrdiff}.
+Some representative work utilizing generative models for EHR data synthesis includes medGAN \cite{Choi2017GeneratingMD}, medBGAN \cite{Baowaly2018SynthesizingEH}, and EHR-Safe \cite{Yoon2023EHRSafeGH}.\footnote{ We could not obtain code implementation for this work even after reaching out to the authors.
+Therefore, we are unable to compare \ours with this work's proposed methods.} However, most approaches to EHR data synthesis are GAN-based, and GANs are known for their difficulties in model training and deployments due to training instability and mode collapse \cite{Saxena21GAN}.
+Recently, diffusion probabilistic models have shown superb ability over GANs in generating high-fidelity image data \cite{ho2020denoising, Nichol2021ImprovedDD, rombach2022high}.
+A few studies thus propose to generate synthetic EHR data via diffusion models given their remarkable data generation performance \cite{he2023meddiff, yuan2023ehrdiff}.
 However, most EHR data synthesis methods, either GAN-based or diffusion-based, focus on binary or categorical variables such as the International Classification of Diseases (ICD) codes.
-Additionally, there is limited prior work on generating EHR data with temporal information, and most state-of-the-art time series generative models are GAN-based.
-The sole study that employs diffusion models for EHR time series overlooks discrete time series in its modeling process \citep{Kuo2023SyntheticHL}.
-It resorts to Gaussian diffusion for generating discrete sequences, treating them similarly to real-valued sequences but with further post-processing of the model output.
-These observations motivate us to bridge the gap by introducing a novel diffusion-based method to generate realistic EHR time series data with mixed variable types.
+Additionally, there is limited prior work on generating EHR data with temporal information, and most state-of-the-art time series generative models are GAN-based. \citeauthor{Kuo2023SyntheticHL} \cite{Kuo2023SyntheticHL} studied the diffusion models for EHR time series generation with focus only on continuous-valued time series.\footref{note} It resorts to Gaussian diffusion for generating discrete sequences, treating them similarly to real-valued sequences but with further post-processing of the model output.
+These observations motivate us to bridge the gap by introducing a novel direct diffusion-based method to generate realistic EHR time series data with mixed variable types.

-Specifically, we make the following contributions in this paper: \begin{itemize} -.2cm \item We propose \ours, a diffusion probabilistic model that uses a bidirectional recurrent neural network (BRNN) architecture for high-utility time series data generation.
-By combining multinomial and Gaussian diffusions, our proposed method can simultaneously generate both real and discrete valued time series directly without the need for post-processing.
-To the best of our knowledge, \ours is the first work in applying this mixed diffusion approach on EHR time series generation.
+Specifically, we make the following contributions in this paper: \begin{itemize} \item We propose \ours, a new diffusion probabilistic model that uses a bidirectional recurrent neural network (BRNN) architecture for realistic privacy-preserving EHR time series generation.

+\item To our best knowledge, \ours is the first work introducing a mixed diffusion approach that combines multinomial and Gaussian diffusion for EHR time series generation. \ours can simultaneously generate both \firstedit{continuous} and discrete-valued time series.